tinode/chat/INSTALL.md

 ## Running standalone server

-- Run RethinkDB:
+1. Run RethinkDB:
   `rethinkdb --bind all --daemon`

+2. Rename `tinode.conf-example` to `tinode.conf`.

-- Run DB initializer
+3. Run DB initializer
  `$GOPATH/bin/tinode-db -config=$GOPATH/src/github.com/tinode/chat/server/tinode.conf`
  - add `-data=$GOPATH/src/github.com/tinode/chat/tinode-db/data.json` flag if you want sample data to be loaded.

- DB intializer needs to be run only once per installation.
+ - DB intializer needs to be run only once per installation.
 See [instructions](tinode-db/README.md) for more options.

-- Unpack JS client to a directory, for instance $HOME/tinode/example-react-js/ by first unzipping https://github.com/tinode/example-react-js/archive/master.zip then extract tinode.js from https://github.com/tinode/tinode-js/archive/master.zip to the same directory.
+4. Unpack JS client to a directory, for instance $HOME/tinode/example-react-js/ by first unzipping https://github.com/tinode/example-react-js/archive/master.zip then extract tinode.js from https://github.com/tinode/tinode-js/archive/master.zip to the same directory.

-- Rename tinode.conf-example to tinode.conf.

-- Run server `$GOPATH/bin/server -config=$GOPATH/src/github.com/tinode/chat/server/tinode.conf -static_data=$HOME/tinode/example-react-js/`
+5. Run server `$GOPATH/bin/server -config=$GOPATH/src/github.com/tinode/chat/server/tinode.conf -static_data=$HOME/tinode/example-react-js/`

-- Test your installation by pointing your browser to http://localhost:6060/x/.
+6. Test your installation by pointing your browser to http://localhost:6060/x/.
 Keep in mind that by default the static files from the `-static_data` path are served at `/x/`.
 You can change this by editing the line `static_mount` in the config file.

--  If you want to use an [Android client](https://github.com/tinode/android-example) and want push notification to work, find the section `"push"` in `tinode.conf`, item `"name": "fcm"`, then change `"disabled"` to `false`.
+7. If you want to use an [Android client](https://github.com/tinode/android-example) and want push notification to work, find the section `"push"` in `tinode.conf`, item `"name": "fcm"`, then change `"disabled"` to `false`.
 Go to https://console.firebase.google.com/ (https://console.firebase.google.com/project/**NAME-OF-YOUR-PROJECT**/settings/cloudmessaging) and get a server key.
 Paste the key to the `"api_key"` field.
 See more at [https://github.com/tinode/android-example].

 ## Running a cluster